Joaov41/email-redactor/README.md

 # Email Redactor

-A privacy-focused email processing tool that extracts emails from Apple Mail, automatically redacts sensitive information, and provides AI-powered summarization and Q&A capabilities.
+A privacy-focused email processing tool that extracts emails from Apple Mail, allows you to redact sensitive information by selecting text, and provides AI-powered summarization and Q&A capabilities.
+Once you redact a term, it's stored in a local database and automatically applied to all future emails - no need to redact the same information twice!

 ## Features

 - 📧 **Direct Apple Mail Integration**: Extract emails directly from Apple Mail using AppleScript
-- 🔐 **Automatic Redaction**: Identifies and redacts sensitive information (names, organizations, locations)
+- 🔐 **Smart Redaction with Memory**: Select any text to redact it - once redacted, the app remembers and automatically applies the same redactions to all future emails
 - 💾 **Persistent Storage**: Redaction mappings are stored for consistent anonymization
 - 🌍 **Multilingual Support**: Works with both English and Portuguese content
 - 🤖 **AI-Powered Summaries**: Generate summaries using OpenAI GPT or Google Gemini models